 After the doll exercise, you will need to have your child drink lots of fluids throughout the day.
 The book’s method uses positive reinforcement so it rewards the child when she has dry pants.

 Accidents are followed up with practice drills reinforcing how to run to the potty, getting on the potty, and then repeating the process.

 By the end of the day, your child can physically use the toilet by herself.
 Truly amazing.

 One of our girls wanted to potty train and the other parked her heels and refused.
-So we trained one and left the other in diapers.
+So we trained the willing child and left the other in diapers.

 However, as the diaper-laden girl saw all the attention and praise her sister was getting, she quickly wanted to train, too.
 One advantage of twins is that once you get one doing what you like, you can leverage that peer pressure to influence the other.

 Have you already potty trained your twins?
 What methods worked for you?